-As reported in our announcement to members in November 2020, there has been a significant Court decision that determined pension schemes like the Scheme were able to make claims on the FCF.
+As reported in our announcement to members in November 2020, there was a significant Court decision that determined pension schemes like the Scheme were able to make claims on the Fraud Compensation Fund ("FCF").
 Dalriada has since been working with the Pension Protection Fund ("PPF"), who manage the FCF.